muhammad-fiaz/json-c/docs/api/parser.md

 # Parser

-The parser turns UTF-8 JSON text into an editable DOM tree or a streamed event sequence.
+The parser turns UTF-8 JSON text into an editable DOM tree.

 ## Parse from memory